-In December 2012, we acquired 19.98% of equity interests of the MD Anderson Proton Therapy Center, a leading proton treatment center in the world, for total consideration approximately US\$32.3 million.
-In August 2015, we acquired an additional 7.04% equity interest in the MD Anderson Proton Therapy Center from an existing owner of the general partner, for total consideration of approximately US\$4.6 million.
+In December 2012, we acquired 19.98% of equity interests in the MD Anderson Proton Therapy Center, a leading proton treatment center in the world, for a total consideration of approximately US\$32.3 million.
+In August 2015, we acquired an additional 7.04% equity interest in the MD Anderson Proton Therapy Center from an existing owner of the general partner, for a total consideration of approximately US\$4.6 million.
+According to the partnership agreement, we have significant influence over the MD Anderson Proton Therapy Center.
+In November 2018, MD Anderson Proton Therapy Center reached an agreement with The University of Texas MD Anderson Cancer Center ("UTMDACC") to sell all its assets and liabilities to UTMDACC, as well as terminating management service agreement between MD Anderson Proton Therapy Center and PTC-Houston Management, LP, at a consideration of RMB212.9 million (US\$31.0 million).
+In December 2018, we received all the shared consideration from PTC-Houston Management, LP.
+After the transaction, we still retained the partnership shares of 59.51% in PTC-Houston Management, LP., the general partner of the center.